 Facebook is influencing more than simply how your organization does social media.

-Facebook has made recent changes that don’t simply affect the Social Media Community Managers within organizations.
+Facebook changes do not simply affect the Social Media Community Managers within organizations.
 Facebook has grown so powerful that its changes have inevitably profound impacts on the marketing and operations of entire organizations.

 Here are three Facebook evolutions that have changed your organization: